docker-mailserver/docker-mailserver/docs/content/config/advanced/full-text-search.md

 3. Start the solr container: `docker-compose up -d --remove-orphans solr`

-4. Restart the mailserver container: `docker-compose restart mailserver`
+4. Recreating the mailserver container: `docker-compose up -d`

 5. Flag all user mailbox FTS indexes as invalid, so they are rescanned on demand when they are next searched: `docker-compose exec mailserver doveadm fts rescan -A`